DHLSan/HOBIT/README.md

-# Hardware-Software Partitioning and Conversion of a BNN Inference (Code Name: HOBIT)
+# HOBIT: Hardware-Software Partitioning and Conversion of a BNN Inference

 University name: Eskisehir Technical University